 An examinee may appeal one or more specific examination items and/or answers as inaccurate or incorrect; where the examinee believes that their failure to receive credit for such items and/or answers caused the examinee to fail the examination (content appeal).
 In order for a content appeal to be considered, the examinee must in the appeal narrative:

 A candidate appealing improper questions may appeal the decision of USPEC by submitting a written appeal within thirty (30) days after receiving notification of results on the myUSPEC dashboard.

-Examinees seeking to dispute any USPEC action or decision against their candidacy, may download and fill up the Exam Candidacy Reconsideration Request Form and send it to email@example.com for initiating process and action.
+Examinees seeking to dispute any action or decision regarding their candidacy may download and fill up the Candidacy Reconsideration Request Form and send it to here for initiating the process and action.